-Microlending started in 1974 with one man, Muhammed Yunus, making a very small loan to a Bangladeshi woman living in poverty so that she could make and sell bamboo stools to feed her family.
-It has since grown to operate through many different banks and non-bank entities, in several countries.
-It has revolutionized aid efforts in third-world countries and, with extremely high loan repayment rates, has shown that the poor want a hand up much more than a hand-out.
+Microlending started in 1974 with one man, Muhammed Yunus, who made a small loan to a Bangladeshi woman.
+That woman was living in poverty, but she used the loan to make and sell bamboo stools to feed her family.
+Since then, microlending has spread to several countries.
+Many banks and non-bank entities now offer microlending services.
+It has revolutionized aid efforts in third-world countries and, with extremely high repayment rates, it has helped dispel negative myths about economic sensibility in poor communities.

 The term "micro" is relative in some cases.
 Here in the United States, the Small Business Administration (SBA) considers anything under $50,000 a microloan.
 That said, the SBA reports that their average microloan runs about $13,000.
 Most traditional lenders have no interest in microloan customers because it costs them too much to evaluate the creditworthiness of borrowers and underwrite small business loans.
 Those overhead costs eat into their opportunity for profit, as do the relatively low interest rates of microloans.

 How to Borrow

 If you're looking to borrow a small amount of money, shop among microlenders and traditional lenders to see where you can get the best deal.
 The SBA provides a list of local microlending organizations by state, which is a great place to start if you're located in the U.S. It's also worth checking with your local bank or credit union, online lenders, and peer-to-peer lenders such as Prosper.com or LendingClub.com.
 Even if you don't think you'll be eligible for a loan from these organizations, it's worth trying to find out for sure either way.
-Once you know what your options are, you can compare all of the terms before you choose a lender that best fits your needs.
+Once you know what your options are, you can compare all of the terms and choose a lender that best fits your needs.

 How to Lend